-The Bachelor of Arts in Music is for the student who wants to earn a degree in music as well as have opportunities to explore other avenues of intellectual inquiry.
-Students often complete either a second major or minor in a field outside music.
-This degree allows you to explore other academic areas, gain competence in a foreign language, and choose elective courses designed by advisor that specifically meets your career goals.
-In addition, students will receive professional experiences through music internships, internships in secondary areas, and service learning projects.
+The Bachelor of Arts in Music is designed for the student who wants to earn a degree in music while exploring additional avenues of intellectual inquiry- musicology or entertainment law, for example.
+Students often complete a second major or minor in a field outside of music.

 Departmental Course Offerings